metallb/metallb/design/metallb-operator.md

 - Create an operator in a new git repository that makes it easy to deploy MetalLB on clusters where operators are the preferred method for managing cluster add-ons.
-- Publish the operator on operatorhub.io to make it discoverable
+- Publish the operator on operatorhub.io to make it discoverable.
 - Use the separate operator repository as a place to experiment with a CRD interface for configuring MetalLB.